Last Updated on 16th February 2025 by peppe8o

 - ./LocalSettings.php:/var/www/html/LocalSettings.php

-This will allow the MediaWiki container to import LocalSettings.php file in Apache directory.
-Finally, our new folder will contain the following files:
+This will allow the MediaWiki container to import the LocalSettings.php file in its Apache directory.
+Finally, our mediawiki folder will contain the following files:

 docker-compose.yml